-Keep reading to learn some of my tricks on how to find public hunting land.
+Keep reading to learn some of my tricks on how to find public land to hunt on.

 Finding a place to hunt can be really tough these days, especially if you aren’t fortunate enough to own or lease some private hunting land.
 However, public land is another good option that doesn’t cost much to hunt on.
 While the quantity and quality of public land varies from state to state, the fact remains that there are millions of acres of public land to hunt on all over the United States, you’ve just got to find it first.